The Gadfly Bytes -- July 6, 2002

 At length it finally dawns on you: to these kids, logic, science, rationality, are just "cultural artifacts" -- no more or less credible than witchcraft, astrology, divination, tarot cards, or plain off the wall hunches.
 (See my essay, "Yes, Virginia, There is a Real World.")

 Nor are these views unique to our students.
-Just listen to the media, to corporate public relations, to televangelists, or worst of all, to the policy pronouncements of the Bush administration.
+Just listen to the media, to corporate public relations, to televangelists, or worst of all, to the policy pronouncements of the Tea Party faction in Congress.
 Consider the spectacle of the tobacco company CEOs telling the Congressional committee, under oath, "I do not believe that nicotine is addictive" this, despite overwhelming scientific evidence that nicotine is, in fact, addictive.
 We are all aware of the evangelical Christians' avowed disbelief in evolution, the fundamental organizing principle of modern biology.
-And George Bush (who also has his doubts about evolution) is confident that he and his associates in the "awl bidniss" are fully qualified to dismiss the reports on global warming by two thousand leading atmospheric scientists of the Intergovernmental Panel on Climate Change, and the National Academy of Sciences.
-(See "The President of Fantasyland," this site).
+And the Brothers Koch and their acolytes are confident that they and their associates in the "awl bidniss" are fully qualified to dismiss the reports on global warming by two thousand leading atmospheric scientists of the Intergovernmental Panel on Climate Change, and the National Academy of Sciences.
+(See "How to Talk to a Climate Change Denier" this site).

 Sadly, the virus of irrationalism has spread even to the colleges and universities of the realm, in the guise of "post-modernism whose most extreme adherents regard competing theories of reality, such as astronomy and astrology as "social constructs" and "stories," each with an "equal right to be heard and appreciated."
 Post-modernism was (or should have been) discredited by Alan Sokol's notorious hoax: A parody article, "Transgressing the Boundaries..." which the post-modernist publication, Social Text swallowed hook, line and sinker, in its Spring 1996 issue.
 Sokol thus describes his article as "a mιlange of truths, half-truths, quarter-truths, falsehood, non-sequitors, and syntactically correct sentences that have no meaning whatsoever."